low histamine foods on counter

 Lower Histamine Foods

-All organic, freshly cooked, un-aged meat or poultry (not ground):
+All pure, freshly cooked, un-aged meat or poultry (not ground):

 • Bison (only if unaged and not ground)